-You might have learned “Hur mår du?" as the key Swedish phrase to ask how somebody is doing.
-And I still encourage you to use that one, since it works with all demographic groups, but it also comes in handy to be able to use the more informal Läget? or, in its full version, Hur är läget?
-(How does it lie?).
+You might have learned “Hur mår du?“ as the key Swedish phrase to ask how somebody is doing.
+I still encourage you to use that one, since it works with all demographic groups, but it also comes in handy to be able to use the more informal Läget? or, in its full version, Hur är läget? (“How does it lie?”).

 Smaken är som baken

 But wait a minute, how exactly are human buttocks and your favorite chip flavor similar?
-Well, the idiom makes no sense unless you know how it ends: Smaken är som baken – delad (The taste is like the butt — divided).
+Well, this Swedish phrase makes no sense unless you know how it ends: Smaken är som baken: delad (“The taste is like the butt: divided”).
 Okay, it might not necessarily make more sense now, but we just have to live with that.

 Soft, fett, nice